golobby/container/README.md

 ### Introduction
 GoLobby Container like any other IoC dependency injection container is used to bind abstractions to their implementations.
-Binding is a process of introducing an IoC container that which concrete (implementation) is appropriate for an abstraction.
+Binding is the process of introducing appropriate concretes (implementations) of abstractions to an IoC container.
-In this process, you also determine how it must be resolved, singleton or transient.
+In this process, you also determine the resolving type, singleton or transient.
-In singleton binding, the container provides an instance once and returns the same for all requests.
+In singleton bindings, the container provides an instance once and returns it for all requests.
-In transient binding, the container always returns a brand new instance for each request.
+In transient bindings, the container always returns a brand new instance for each request.
 After the binding process, you can ask the IoC container to make the appropriate implementation of the abstraction that your code depends on.
-In this case, your code depends on abstractions, not implementations.
+Now your code depends on abstractions, not implementations.

 ### Quick Start

+The following example demonstrates a simple binding and resolving.

 ```go
 // Bind Config (interface) to JsonConfig